ibm-cloud-docs/fortigate-10g/faqs.md

 # FAQs for FortiGate Security Appliance 10 Gbps
 {: #faqs-for-fortigate-security-appliance-10gbps}

-The following are some frequently asked questions you may have about working with the FortiGate Security Appliance 10 GBps firewall.
+The following are some frequently asked questions you may have about working with the FortiGate Security Appliance 10 Gbps firewall.
 {: shortdesc}

-## What is the difference between FortiGate Security Appliance (FSA) 10 GBps and FSA 1 GBps?
+## What is the difference between FortiGate Security Appliance (FSA) 10 Gbps and FSA 1 Gbps?
 What about Virtual Router Appliance?
 {: #differences}
 {: faq}
 {: support}

-FSA 10G provides faster throughput compared to FSA 1G.
+FSA 10 Gbps provides faster throughput compared to FSA 1 Gbps.
 It allows the customer to protect multiple VLANs (both private and public).
-More add-ons such as Anti-Virus (AV), Intrusion Prevention (IPS), and Web Filtering can be enabled on demand.
+More add-ons such as Anti-Virus (AV), Intrusion Prevention (IPS), and web filtering can be enabled on demand.

 Virtual Router Appliance also protects multiple VLANs.
-However, Virtual Router Appliance does not provide Next Generation Firewall add-ons and purpose-built security processors.
+However, Virtual Router Appliance does not provide next-generation firewall add-ons and purpose-built security processors.

-## Can FSA 10G and a Network Gateway be associated with the same VLAN?
+## Can FSA 10G and a network gateway be associated with the same VLAN?
 {: #vlan}
 {: faq}
 {: support}

-No, it is not possible to have an FSA 10G and a Network Gateway device to be associated with the same customer VLAN.
+No, it is not possible to have an FSA 10G and a network gateway device to be associated with the same customer VLAN.

 ## Does this offering charge for private network connectivity?
 {: #network}
 {: faq}
 {: support}

-IBM© offers private connectivity free of charge, which is one of the key differentiators in the marketplace.
+IBM offers private connectivity free of charge, which is one of the key differentiators in the marketplace.

-## Is FSA 1 GBps also a multi-VLAN offering?
+## Is FSA 1 Gbps also a multi-VLAN offering?
 {: #multi-vlan}
 {: faq}
 {: support}